eyaltoledano/shopify-app-reviews/README.md

 You'll be required to supply the program with a Shopify app name or app URL from the Shopify App Store.

-If a Shopify App is found, you can  access its latest 10 reviews using `latest reviews`.
+If a Shopify App is found, you can  access its latest 10 reviews using:

+    $ latest reviews

+You can also access some basic sentiment analysis for each app, based on its overall rating as well as the combined ratings of the 10 latest reviews.
+Overall Sentiment and Trending Sentiment are available using:

+    $ overall sentiment
+    $ trending sentiment

+Please note that trending sentiment will not be available as an sub-menu option until the 10 latest reviews have been collected for that app using `latest reviews`, as it depends on that data.

 ## Contributing